Fraunhofer-ITMP/PEMT/README.md

 ### Citation

-If you have found PET useful in your work, please consider citing:
+If you have found PEMT useful in your work, please consider citing:

 [**PEMT: A patent enrichment tool for drug discovery**](https://www.biorxiv.org/content/10.1101/2022.07.28.501730v1).